CellMigrationLab/Fast4DReg/README.md

 - **Maximum expected drift:** This refers to the maximum expected drift between the first frame of the dataset and the last frame of the dataset in units of pixels.
 Setting this to 0 will allow the algorithm to automatically determine the drift without any limitations.
-It is only really worth changing this value from 0 if running the algorithm gives incorrect results with large jumps in estimated drift.
+It is only really worth changing this value from 0 if running the algorithm gives incorrect results with too large jumps in estimated drift.
 - **Reference frame:** If this is set to ‘first frame (default, better for fixed)’ then every averaged group of frames will be compared to the first average group of frames to calculate drift.
 If this is set to ‘previous frame (better for live)’ then every averaged group of frames will be compared to the previous averaged group of frames.
 For static samples, it is best to compare to the first frame, and for live samples where there may be slow scale drift overlaying the faster scale sample motion, it is better to compare to the previous frame.
 - **Crop output:** Crop output will crop out the black frame created by the image moving.
 - **z-drift correction:** If you want to correct for z-drift, tick the z-drift correction box.
 - **Reslice mode:** Reslice mode lets you decide if you want to create the projection along the x-axis (top) or y-axis (left).
-- **Projection type:** Select the projection type used for z-drift estimation (maximum or average intensity)
+- **Projection type:** Select the projection type used for z-drift estimation (maximum or average intensity).
+Average projection usually works better for very noisy images.
-- **Extend stack to fit:** Extend stack to fit will create extra slices to the stack to ensure that the whole stack is saved.
+- **Extend stack to fit:** Extend stack to fit will create extra slices to the stack to ensure that the whole stack is saved while moving up and/or down.
 - **Save RAM:** If ticked the z-corrected image is built frame by frame instead of building the image in one go.
 This saves RAM but approximately doubles the time for processing.

 3. Click ok.
 The script will run.